Matheus-Franco/GoFinances/README.md

 ## 🔃 Test Specification
 ```
-✔ Dashboard should be able to list the totla balance inside the cards.
+✔ Dashboard should be able to list the total balance inside the cards.
 ✔ Dashboard should be able to list transactions.
 ✔ Dashboard should be able to navigate to the import page.
 ✔ Dashboard should be able to upload a file.